fetchify-dev/magento2/README.md

 ```
 composer config repositories.craftyclicks git https://github.com/craftyclicks/magento2.git
 ```
-& make sure that your your minimum-stability is alpha.
+& make sure that your your minimum-stability is beta.
 Then, request composer to fetch the module:
 ```
 composer require craftyclicks/module-clicktoaddress
 ```
 (or composer require craftyclicks/module-clicktoaddress:dev-branch for a specific branch)
+#### NOTE!
+There are two versions of this module:
+- Main branch is using the Global Address endpoint.
+(Search as you type functionality)
+- There's a separate branch for an older version, doing only UK postcode lookup. (different endpoint)

 Then execute install script
 ```